Jason-bolt/nubsUccWebsiteUpdated/README.md

 <br />

 ## About Page
 The about page tells the viewer all about NUBS UCC and NUBS Ghana in general.
 It also includes the NUBS Anthem.
+The list of the current executives can also be found here with their contact details.

 <br />